roug84/Hector-ROMERO-CV/index.md

 **Research subject:** “Modeling the effect of physical activity on the glucose dynamics”.

 **Main activities and results:**
-*	1 article (Physiological Measurement, IOP science), 2 international conferences (ATTD, Paris, 2017 et ICAMPAM, Maryland, 2017), 1 national conference (SFD, Lille, 2017), and 1 article in major revision (Journal of Applied Physiology, APN).
+*	1 article (Physiological Measurement, IOP science), 2 international conferences (ATTD, Paris, 2017 and ICAMPAM, Maryland, 2017), 1 national conference (SFD, Lille, 2017), and 1 article in major revision (Journal of Applied Physiology, APN).

-* Signal processing of acceloremeters, heart rate monitoring systems, insulin pump, continous glucose measurement sensors: extraction, filtering and processing for modeling.
+* Signal processing applyed to acceloremeters, heart rate monitoring systems, insulin pump, and continous glucose measurement sensors: extraction, filtering and processing for modeling.

 * Development of an original branched model for converting accelerometer and heart rate signal into energy expenditure, a nonñinear model (based on a neural network) for converting accelerometer signal into energy expenditure.